cesarvr/sso-robot/README.md

 #### Example

-You can use this to create custom RHSSO images, here is an example on how to create a custom image with some theorethical plugins:
+You can use this to create custom RHSSO images, here is an example on how to create a custom image with some plugins:

 ##### Image Creation
 -----

-Let's say you have this Dockerfile, which add the plugins:
+Let's say you want to create a custom RHSSO image using the official Red Hat image that comes with Openshift.
+The first thing you need is a Dockerfile like this one:

 ```Dockerfile
    FROM openshift-sso-73:latest # this get overrided by the build configuration.